ShahnurIslam/Shan-data-scientist-to-be/_posts/2018-01-23-Cookie_Consent.md

   Jekyll
 ---

-In May 2011 the EU passed a Cookie Law that affects all cookie enabled websites.
-A cookie enabled website now needs to inform a visitor to their site that they are using cookies.
+In May 2011 the EU passed a law that affects all cookie enabled websites.
+A cookie enabled website now needs to inform those who visit thier site that they are using cookies.
 If this is your first time on my site you would have seen the below.

 ![CookieConsent](/img/Cookie%20Consent.JPG)